nonoche2/the-macOS-game-workaround-repo/README.md

 Intel-based Macs can boot on Windows like any other PC thanks to [Boot Camp](https://support.apple.com/us-en/guide/bootcamp-control-panel/bcmp29b8ac66/mac).
 This will run any Windows game.
 Apple Silicon-based Macs cannot boot under Windows, but while Apple said it was open to making Boot Camp available for Apple Silicon-based Macs to run Windows for Arm, they said it only depended on Microsoft's approval.

+Additionnally, Intel-based Macs can dual-boot on [Batocera](https://batocera.org/), a Linux distribution centered around launching emulators and rom with a dedicated interface, and Apple Silicon based Macs can dual-boot on [Asahi Linux](https://asahilinux.org/), which allows to run Windows games with Proton right from within Steam.

 ## <a id="ios-versions"></a>iOS Versions

 Some Windows games have also been released for iPhone and iPad, and those apps can technically run on Apple Silicon-based Macs when allowed by their publishers on the App Store, which is arguably the closest thing to a native macOS version.
 However, many games are simply not allowed to run.
 There is a workaround for this with [PlayCover](https://playcover.io/) and [Sideloadly](https://sideloadly.io/), which are free apps that allow sideloading and running decrypted iOS/iPadOS apps on Apple Silicon-based Macs.